funddy/funddy.github.io/_posts/2013-06-27-we-are-cooking.md

 ---
 layout: post
 title: "We are cooking"
+description: "Quite a long time ago (almost a month) we have not given people anything to talk about.
+And the reason is we are cooking an order."
 ---

 Quite a long time ago (almost a month) we have not given people anything to talk about.
 And the reason is we are cooking an order.